tristan-rech/Applying-CV-and-ML-to-Measuring-Algal-Diversity/README.md

 - **Further Preprocessing Improvements:** Continued refinement of the preprocessing steps, including feature engineering and potentially more sophisticated image analysis techniques, will be essential.
 - **Data Augmentation:** Implementing data augmentation strategies to increase the robustness of the future models.
 - **In-depth Cluster Analysis:** A deeper exploration into the clusters identified through t-SNE and K-means, possibly by incorporating additional features or using different dimensionality reduction techniques.

-This project, while still in its early stages, has made significant strides in understanding and preparing algal cell image data for advanced analysis.
-The lessons learned and the methodologies developed will be invaluable in the subsequent phases involving machine learning model development and validation.